kingrocfella/image-text-react/README.md

 # ScanGenAI Mobile App

 A React Native app built with Expo that allows users to extract text from images, PDFs, and audio using AI-powered OCR and transcription technology.
-The app includes user authentication, camera functionality, PDF document processing, audio recording/upload, and seamless text extraction with copy-to-clipboard features.
+The app features a queue-based job processing system with automatic polling, markdown rendering for rich text display, user authentication, camera functionality, PDF document Q&A with multiple AI models (OpenAI, Ollama, DeepSeek, Gemini), audio recording/upload, and seamless text extraction with copy-to-clipboard features.

 ## Features